apache/causeway-site/content/contributors/verifying-releases-script.md

 	_unpack
 	_build

-Make sure the script is executable
+Make sure the script is executable:

-	$ chmod +x verify-isis-release.sh
+	chmod +x verify-isis-release.sh

 ## Create an input file

 The input file is a plain .txt file containing all urls to the packages to be verfied.
 Here's a sample of the release of Isis 1.0.0:

     https://repository.apache.org/content/repositories/orgapacheisis-063/org/apache/isis/core/isis/1.0.0/isis-1.0.0-source-release.zip
     https://repository.apache.org/content/repositories/orgapacheisis-058/org/apache/isis/objectstore/isis-objectstore-jdo/1.0.0/isis-objectstore-jdo-1.0.0-source-release.zip